gitmav1-eq/Sales-Analysis-Business-Insights/README.md

 # Jar App Analysis

-This repository contains a **Business Analyst Intern Assignment** focusing on **Sales Analysis, App Exploration, and Product Expansion Ideas for the Jar App**.
+This repository contains details focusing on **Sales Analysis, App Exploration, and Product Expansion Ideas for the Jar App**.
 It includes data analysis using **Python (Pandas, Matplotlib, Seaborn)** and insights for business growth.

 ---